DeepaliJosh/Revenue-Classification-from-Online-Shopper-s-Intentions/README.md

 ## Contact

-For any inquiries, questions, or collaborations related to this project, please feel free to contact us at [your-email@example.com].
+For any inquiries, questions, or collaborations related to this project, please feel free to contact  at [deepalijosh37@gmail.com].

 Thank you for your interest in this revenue classification project!
 We look forward to your contributions and hope you find this project insightful and valuable.

----

-Feel free to make further adjustments or additions to the README based on your preferences or specific project details.